elec327/elec327.github.io/lab3/index.md

 test your PCBs.
 Thus, late submissions of this portion of the assignment will mean that you lose points not only for this lab but also a subsequent one!!!!

-**Upload your answered questions, code, and video URL, and the following PCB files to Owlspace:**
+**Upload your answered questions, code, and video URL, and the following PCB files to Canvas:**

   + the PDF of your board design
   + the Eagle CAD .sch and .brd files